flightaware/Pgtcl/README.md

    connection.

  * I/O routines are now defined for the connection handle.
 I/O to/from
-   the connection is only valid under certain circumstances: following the execution of the queries "copy <table> from stdin" or "copy <table> to stdout".
-In these cases, the result handle obtains an intermediate status of "PGRES_COPY_IN" or "PGRES_COPY_OUT".
+   the connection is only valid under certain circumstances:

+   Following the execution of the queries `copy <table> from stdin` or `copy <table> to stdout`  In these cases, the result handle obtains an intermediate status of "PGRES_COPY_IN" or "PGRES_COPY_OUT".

    The programmer is then expected to use Tcl gets or read commands on the database connection (not the result handle) to extract the copy data.
    For copy outs, read until the standard EOF indication is encountered.
    For copy ins, puts a single terminator (\.).
 The statement for this would be `puts $conn "\\."` or `puts $conn {\.}`

    In either case (upon detecting the EOF or putting the '\.', the status of the result handle will change to "PGRES_COMMAND_OK", and any further I/O attempts will cause a Tcl error.